Abuse-hit Star Wars actress wipes Instagram

 She later sets out to work together with Finn, one of the film's male protagonists, to take on the First Order.

-In her one of her now deleted Instagram posts, she had spoken about her excitement at joining the franchise.
+In one of her now deleted Instagram posts, she had spoken about her excitement at joining the franchise.

 "I know how lucky I am to be a part of something that people love, to be able to act and tell stories at all," she said.

-But shortly after the movie hit theatres in December 2017, Tran began receiving abusive comments from Star Wars fans.
+But shortly after the movie hit theatres last December, Tran began receiving abusive comments from Star Wars fans.

-Rose Tico's character page on Wookieepedia, an online Star Wars encyclopaedia, was changed so that she was renamed "Ching Chong Wing Tong" - a slur used to mock the East Asian accent.
+Rose Tico's character page on Wookieepedia, an online Star Wars encyclopaedia, was changed so that she was renamed using a slur used to mock the East Asian accent.

-American internet personality Paul Ramsay also tweeted a photo of Tran making fun of her appearance and it wasn't long before others on Twitter joined in.

-Social media users began calling out her ethnicity and taking aim at her appearance - with numerous comments that were critical of her weight.
+US internet personality Paul Ramsay also tweeted a photo of Tran making fun of her appearance.
+Others took aim at her ethnicity and appearance - with numerous comments that were critical of her weight.

-There has been no confirmation from Tran as to why she vanished on Instagram, but her supporters are blaming cyber bullying and have been defending her online.
+There has been no confirmation from Tran as to why she vanished on Instagram, but her supporters are blaming cyberbullying and have been defending her online.

 "Most of us fans - like the Force itself - are still with her."

-Asian Americans on Twitter have also expressed the importance of seeing themselves represented onscreen in a major film franchise.
+Asian Americans on Twitter have also expressed the importance of seeing themselves represented on screen in a major film franchise.

-Tran is not the first Star Wars star to be a victim of cyber-bullying.
+Tran is not the first Star Wars star to be a victim of cyberbullying.

 Star Wars actress Daisy Ridley also deleted her Instagram account temporarily in 2016, reportedly due to abuse she received online.